 Ask Yourself These 5 Important Questions

-Keeping in mind Joly’s advice, ask yourself the following five questions.
-Dr. Sal Raichbach, Licensed Clinical Social Worker, says exploring their answers will give you a better idea of where your interests, values, and skills all come together to make for a fulfilling career:
+Dr. Sal Raichbach, licensed clinical social worker, says exploring answers to the following questions will give you a better idea of where your interests, values, and skills all come together to make for a fulfilling career:

 1) Does the job interest you?